 5. You’re a born musician/basketball player/actor etc

 Overpraising a child for his or her innate talents is pretty risky and may well lead the child to either not making any effort at all or fearing challenges because of the parents’ high expectations.
 Praise needs to be given on certain occasions and conditions.
+This is one of the most important parenting tips to avoid psychological damage.
 You can read the article I wrote on that here:-

 6. Who’s doing all the talking?